-The Zionskirche is a picturesque 19th century historic church in Berlin and an exquisite example of the neo-romantic architecture.
+The Zionskirche is a picturesque 19th century historic church in Berlin, Germany, and an exquisite example of the neo-romantic architectural style.

 Built in 1872, the Zionskirche is representative of the Historicist movement of its time, and was incredibly important before the fall of the Berlin Wall as a meeting point for opposition groups, often lead by Dietrich Bonhoeffer.

-Partially destroyed during WWII, the building has undergone several renovations throughout its history, before being fully restored for a grand re-opening in 2002.
+Partially destroyed during World War Two, the building has undergone several renovations throughout its history, before being fully restored for a grand re-opening in 2002.
 Well-known Nazi-opposer Dietrich Bonhoeffer worked at the church between 1931 and 1932, where he taught, preached and held baptisms.

 The church played a role in housing opposition groups in the 1980s and the protests that occurred here inspired radical political movements throughout the country.